seek-oss/scoobie/.changeset/free-radios-own.md

 ---
-'scoobie': minor
+'scoobie': patch
 ---

-CodeBlock, CodeContainer: Refactor to use bundled `prismjs` languages instead of via refractor
+CodeBlock, CodeContainer: Internally refactor to use bundled `prismjs` language definitions instead of using `refractor`